Anti-vaccinationism in chiropractic: Details

+Positions of organisations

+The American Chiropractic Association and the International Chiropractors Association support individual exemptions to compulsory vaccination laws, and a 1995 survey of U.S. chiropractors found that about a third believed there was no scientific proof that immunization prevents disease.
+The California Chiropractic Association lobbied against a 2015 bill ending belief exemptions for vaccines.
+They had also opposed a 2012 bill related to vaccination exemptions.

 The Canadian Chiropractic Association supports vaccination; a survey in Alberta in 2002 found that 25% of chiropractors advised patients for, and 27% against, vaccinating themselves or their children.
 Chiropractors have lobbied against pro-vaccination measures such as the removal of personal belief exemptions to vaccine mandates.
 A survey of a 1999–2000 cross-section of students of Canadian Memorial Chiropractic College (CMCC), which does not formally teach anti-vaccination views, reported that fourth-year students opposed vaccination more strongly than did first-year students, with 29.4% of fourth-year students opposing vaccination.
 A follow-up study on 2011–12 CMCC students found that pro-vaccination attitudes heavily predominated.
 Students reported support rates ranging from 84% to 90%.
 One of the study's authors proposed the change in attitude to be due to the lack of the previous influence of a "subgroup of some charismatic students who were enrolled at CMCC at the time, students who championed the Palmer postulates that advocated against the use of vaccination".

 In the United States, courts have examined chiropractic objections to vaccination.
 The United States District Court for the Southern District of Ohio ruled in the 1985 case of Hanzel v.
 Arter that belief in chiropractic ethics did not constitute a religious belief justifying exemption from vaccination under a statute permitting religious exemptions.
 In the 2015 case of Head v.
 Adams Farm Living, Inc., the North Carolina Court of Appeals ruled that a chiropractor was not competent to attest to the need for a medical exemption for vaccination.

+The Australian Chiropractors Association supports the rollout of COVID-19 vaccination, but is against COVID-19 vaccine mandates.